 If you’ve already been working off a budget, this will be a little easier, but I recommend writing a list and then crossing checking it with your credit card, debit card, and other bank statements to ensure you aren’t missing anything!

-Step 2: Be clear on your goal, write it down!
+Get clear on your goal now too – and write it down!